DardelHMB/recovery_menu-mod/README.md

 This is a mod allowing for the Coldboot title to be changed to Health and Safety (H&S) in order to coldboot the Payloadloader without blocking updates in order to repair a [lite-bricked console](https://dardelhmb.github.io/lite-unbrick/#/).
 It should not permenantly set to H&S with this method and you will get no support doing so.
-Other than that it is functionally identical to recovery_menu v0.5
+Other than that it is functionally identical to recovery_menu v0.5 (If you want to merge this repo into the original, let me know, I'd be happy to)

 > :information_source: The recovery menu updates the power LED for debugging.
 The following patterns are used: